Marianne2109/T2A2/README.md

 * Testing
 * Done

 For each category I created cards and checklists within.
 The process was fluid and when I identified the need some elements in the checklists were transformed into its own card.
 I regularly updated these cards and checklists by adding items or ticking and unticking as I progressed through each task.
 I also made comments when needed to keep track of the progress or blocks along the way.
-At times I worked over items across different cards which I expected to happen given that I was working by myself.
+At times I worked across elements in different cards which I expected to happen given that I was working by myself.
+I often referred back to the trello board to check for progress and task management.
 I used a Kanban template from Trello that I edited to suit my project needs.
-Some of examples of the cards created:
+Some of examples of the cards created in the photos below.

 ## R3.
 List and explain the third-party services, packages and dependencies used in this app.